The Intrinsic Multiplicity Distribution of Exoplanets Revealed from the Radial Velocity Method. II. Constraints on Giant Planet Multiplicity from Different Surveys: Discussion

 If the difference between the two samples is indeed caused by the difference in the stellar metallicity, then our results have additional implications.
 Early studies on the giant planet--metallicity correlation have mainly focused on relatively close-in planets, because of the limited RV baseline back then.
 According to our results, the frequency of close-in ($<1\,$au) giant is increased by a factor of $\sim1.6$ from HARPS to CLS, and the frequency of cold (1--10\,au) giant is increased by a factor of $\sim1.8$.
 The two factors are statistically similar, suggesting that the metallicity enhancement not only applies to close-in giants, but to all giants within (at least) 10\,au.
 It also suggests that the close-in giants do not require an even more metal-rich environment than do cold giants, thus putting constraints on the in situ formation models of giants at close-in separations (see \citealt{Dawson:2018} and references therein), although one should also be cautious about the evolutionary effects like migration and dynamical scattering after the initial formation.

 The occurrence rates of giant planets ($\bar{n}_{\rm p}$) seem to increase more from HARPS to CLS than do the occurrence rates of giant planet systems ($F_{\rm p}$): $\bar{n}_{\rm p}$ increases by factor of $\sim2.1$ for cold giants and $\sim1.9$ for all giants within 10\,au.
 This is presumably due to the fact that the average multiplicities of giant planets also seem to increase from HARPS to CLS: $\bar{m}_{\rm p}$ changes from $1.20\pm0.11$ to $1.31\pm0.16$ for cold giants and from $1.32\pm0.13$ to $1.66\pm0.21$ for all giants within 10\,au.
-If confirmed, it would suggest that the higher-metallicity systems do form and retain, after the dynamical evolution, more giant planets \citep[see also][]{Rosenthal:2024}.
+The evidence remains marginal in the statistical sense, but if confirmed, it would suggest that the higher-metallicity systems do form and retain, after the dynamical evolution, more giant planets \citep[see also][]{Rosenthal:2024}.
 This behavior of the giant planet is different from the behavior of the smaller planets, namely super Earths, for which the average multiplicity seems to flatten or decrease around metal-rich stars \citep{Zhu:2019}.
 This feature deserves further investigations with larger and more uniform datasets.

 The derived intrinsic multiplicity distributions of three chosen giant planet populations are illustrated in Figure~\ref{fig:intrinsic_frequencies}.
 Except for the overall lower rates of the HARPS sample, which may potentially be related to its more metal-poor stellar sample, there are a few common features to notice.
 First, giant planets do not usually have companions of the same type, especially the close-in ($<1\,$au) ones.
 Specifically, $\sim5\%$ of Sun-like stars have one giant planet within 1\,au, but $\lesssim 0.5\%$ of these stars have two such planets.
 Therefore, systems such as TIC~118798035, which has two transiting close-in giants \citep{Brahm:2025}, are intrinsically rare.
 Another common feature is that high ($k\ge3$) multiples are very rare too, even for the ``All giant'' population.
 Systems with at least three giant planets within $10\,$au contribute no more than $\sim10\%$ of all giant planet-hosting stars.